Ratafar22/Customer-Segmentation-RFM-Analysis/README.md

 ### Data Cleaning

 The data contains 11 columns and 400 rows.
-The columns are Customer ID, Customer Name, Date of Purchase, Amount, Date of Birth, Gender, Job title, Education, Income, Total Orders, and Picture URL.
+The columns are Customer ID, Customer Name, Purchase Date, Amount, Birth, Gender, Job title, Education, Income, Total Orders, and Picture URL.
 There are 25 duplicated rows which were removed from the data.

 ![](https://github.com/Ratafar22/Customer-Segmentation-RFM-Analysis/blob/main/Pictures/DataPreview.JPG)